dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superinterface in an extension type declaration _DV_, but `V1` does not denote an extension type, and `V1` does not denote a supertype of the representation type of _DV_.
+A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superinterface in an extension type declaration _DV_, but `V1` does not denote an extension type, and `V1` does not denote a supertype of the ultimate representation type of _DV_.

 A compile-time error occurs if any direct or indirect superinterface of _DV_ is the type `Name` or a type of the form `Name<...>`. *As